-Those lazy days of summer are almost behind us, and with autumn comes the crisp, cool weather runners love.
+It’s May,people… time to get off the couch!
+Summer is almost here and it’s the perfect time to get active!
 Maybe you run to clear your head after a busy day, or maybe you want to improve your health and lose weight.
+Or maybe you need to run off the frustrations of COVID.
 Whatever your reason, the sport of running is convenient, accessible and free (all you need is a pair of good running shoes!), and especially fun considering Mississauga’s many off-road running trails.

 The benefits of a good run are undeniable, both physically and emotionally.
 Running strengthens the heart and reduces blood pressure, and research shows that it triggers endorphins so that we feel mentally better after a run—’runner’s high’ euphoria isn’t a myth!
 It is a full-body cardio workout with very little necessary equipment.
 If you haven’t taken up running, there is no better time to lace up your trainers and get out there.
-Consider joining one of the clinics at your local Running Room if you don’t have a workout buddy and are hesitant to train alone.
-They offer groups for all levels and distances and can help you find the proper gear to get started.
 Running on busy city roads can be daunting, but luckily our city is blessed with almost 300 kilometres of well-marked trails, many of which pass through greenbelts and parks, alongside rivers and gorgeous natural habitats.

 Here are a few to choose from: